Question: Why iron and steel industry is known as basis industry?

 - Water Pollution: Organic and inorganic industrial wastes and effluents are often discharged into rivers by industries like paper ,pulp, chemical, textile and dyeing, petroleum refineries and electroplating.
 These kill the aquatic life and pollute the water and ecosystem.

 - Noise Pollution: Industrial and construction activities create a lot of unwanted sound that can cause various physiological effects like hearing impairment, increased heart rate and blood pressure.
 Unwanted sounds are a source of stress.

-8. Discuss the steps to minimize environmental degradation by industry.
+8. Discuss the steps to be taken to minimize environmental degradation by industry. * **(Manufacturing Industry)

 - Treating hot water and effluents before releasing them into rivers and ponds.

 - Treatment of industrial effluents can be done in three phases through mechanical, biological, chemical and physical process.

 - Harvesting of rainwater to meet water requirements.

 - Use of machinery , generators and equipment with silencers.

 - Almost all machinery re-design to increase energy efficiency and reduce noise.